CodinGame/monaco-vscode-api/README.md

 - **Localization**
   - Register callbacks to update the display language from the VSCode UI (either from the `Set Display Language` command or from the extension gallery extension packs)
 - **Secret Storage**
   - Storage of secrets for extensions, will store by default in-memory.
-You can pass a custom implementation as part of the workbench construction options when initializing monaco services (under `secretStorageProvider`).
+You can pass a custom implementation as part of the workbench construction options when initializing monaco services (under `secretStorageProvider`)

 Usage: